KrissinaW/Mars_News/README.md

 Module 11 Challenge
 ![pngtree-spaceman-and-mars-planet-png-image_11456804](https://github.com/KrissinaW/Mars_News/assets/162597320/5a1e6002-1822-4499-b8fb-d5607b3634c7)

-Background
-You’re now ready to take on a full web-scraping and data analysis project.
-You’ve learned to identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
-You’ve also learned to scrape various types of information.
-These include HTML tables and recurring elements, like multiple news articles on a webpage.

-As you work on this Challenge, remember that you’re strengthening the same core skills that you’ve been developing until now: collecting data, organizing and storing data, analyzing data, and then visually communicating your insights.
+# **Background**

-What You're Creating
+What I am Creating
 This new assignment consists of two technical products.

-You will submit the following deliverables:
+I will submit the following deliverables:

-Deliverable 1: Scrape titles and preview text from Mars news articles.
+**Deliverable 1**: Scrape titles and preview text from Mars news articles.

-Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.
+**Deliverable 2**: Scrape and analyze Mars weather data, which exists in a table.

-Files
-Download the following files to help you get started:

-Module 11 Challenge filesLinks to an external site.

-Instructions
+# **Instructions**

-Part 1: Scrape Titles and Preview Text from Mars News Open the Jupyter Notebook in the starter code folder named part_1_mars_news.ipynb.
+**Part 1:** Scrape Titles and Preview Text from Mars News Open the Jupyter Notebook in the starter code folder named part_1_mars_news.ipynb.
 You will work in this code as you follow the steps below to scrape the Mars News website.

 Use automated browsing to visit the Mars news siteLinks to an external site..
 Inspect the page to identify which elements to scrape.